bpurinton/bpurinton.github.io/_pages/cv.md

 ======
 * B.A. in Earth and Environmental Sciences, Wesleyan University, USA, 2013
 * M.Sc. in Geology, University of Potsdam, Germany, 2016
-* Ph.D in Remote Sensing, University of Potsdam, Germany, expected 2020
+* Ph.D. in Remote Sensing, University of Potsdam, Germany, expected 2020